kuzzleio/kuzzle-enterprise-probe/README.md

 The "Listener" plugin listens to events raised by the hooks specified in its configuration.

-To avoid performance hits, the "Listener" (https://github.com/kuzzleio/kuzzle-enterprise-probe-listener)  plugin in the Production instance is threaded.
-This, in addition to running the KDC on a dedicated machine, makes the probing workflow impact-less to the Production instance.

 Both the "Probes" and the "Listener" plugins, can share the same configuration file (which can be hosted on a common repo).
 Fields specific to one plugin are ignored by the other.

 This repo includes a docker-compose file allowing to launch a monitored Kuzzle stack along with the corresponding KDC.